Deep Skills Internal

 Create a discrete project to experiment with your idea.
 You can invite others, come up with a list of tasks and even ask for budget.
 It's important that you tag the supervisor.

-Use this Typeform to submit your project idea to discord and ping a supervisor.
+Useto submit your project idea to discord and ping a supervisor.

 A discrete project can also be your entry point into the organization.
 Whoever can see the result of your project will be able to attest that you can do more work in the future.
 Before you start working, please make sure you sign up for an account.